1994 New York Mets season

 The 1994 New York Mets season was the 33rd attempt at a regular season for the Mets.
-They went 55–58 and finished 3rd in the NL East.
-They were managed by Dallas Green.
+They went 55–58 and finished third in the National League East, eighteen and a half games behind the first place Montreal Expos.
+The Mets were managed by Dallas Green.
 They played home games at Shea Stadium.
 The season was cut short by the 1994 player's strike.